19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (iii) the administration and management of the Agency and the performance of the duties and functions of the Agency in respect of the PPF Scheme under this Act;

-(iv) the conduct of any investigation by the Agency for the purpose of determining the entitlement of insured policy owners or beneficiaries to any compensation;
+(iv) the conduct of any investigation by the Agency for the purpose of determining the entitlement of any covered party to any compensation;

+[Act 31 of 2018 wef 01/04/2019]

-(v) the transfer of the whole or part of the insurance business of a failed PPF Scheme member to another insurer; and
+(v) the transfer of the whole or part of the insurance business of a failed PPF Scheme member to another insurer;

+[Act 31 of 2018 wef 01/04/2019]

 (vi) the run-off of the insurance business of a failed PPF Scheme member;

+(vii) the termination of any insured policy issued by a failed PPF Scheme member; and

+[Act 31 of 2018 wef 01/04/2019]

+(viii) the raising and repayment of any loan for, or in connection with, any of the above expenses;

+[Act 31 of 2018 wef 01/04/2019]

 (b) the payment of any fees to agents appointed by the Agency for the purposes of carrying out any services in respect of the PPF Scheme under this Act;

+(ba) the repayment of any moneys borrowed by the Agency for the purpose of performing its functions and the payment of any expenses and interest incurred in connection with the moneys borrowed;

+[Act 31 of 2018 wef 01/04/2019]

 (c) the withdrawal of all other moneys authorised or determined to be paid out of the PPF Life Fund and the PPF General Fund in accordance with this Act.